-Veganin tablets are a pharmacy only (P) combination product containing paracetamol, codeine, and caffeine.
+Veganin tablets are a pharmacy only (P) combination product containing three ingredients: paracetamol, codeine, and caffeine.
 As the name suggests, Veganin tablets are vegan and do not contain animal ingredients.

 - Paracetamol 500mg per tablet

 Apart from the addition of caffeine, Veganin’s composition of active ingredients is of standard Co-codamol, another pharmacy only medicine.

 Veganin tablets: what are the indications for use?

 Similarly to Co-codamol tablets, Viganin is licensed for the treatment of acute pain, which is not relieved by other analgesics like paracetamol and ibuprofen alone such as:

 Paracetamol and codeine are included in the Veganin’s formulation to relieve symptoms of the pain.
 A more detailed description of the mechanism of action of codeine can be found in the post: Can you buy Co-codamol Over The Counter.

 Caffeine can reduce fatigue, but more importantly, the addition of caffeine to paracetamol containing products can provide for better pain relief (Derry et al, 2014).